Rio de Janeiro school shooting: Bullying and outside influence

-On April 13, the police shared a new video recovered from the hard drive of Oliveira's computer and done before July 2010, in which he reads a letter.
-The 58-second video would have been done by the shooter in an unknown location.
-All of the data archives of the hard drive were recovered with a program used by the FBI, even thought Oliveira tried to delete them on the day of the crime.
-That video reinforces the thesis that Oliveira wanted to take revenge for the bullying he suffered in school: "Most people that disrespect me, think I'm an idiot, that take advantage of my kindness, that judge me in advance [...].
+On April 13, police released another video recovered from his computer, recorded before July 2010.
+The video was recovered with a program used by the FBI.
+In the 58-second clip, he reads a letter expressing feelings of being disrespected and humiliated, reinforcing the theory that the attack was motivated by bullying: "Most people that disrespect me, think I'm an idiot, that take advantage of my kindness, that judge me in advance [...].
 An action will done for your fellow men that are humiliated, assaulted, disrespected in various places, like schools and colleges".